bismuthfoundation/hypernode/doc/registration_rules.md

 hypernode:unregister

 data
-ip:port:pos_address
+ip:port:pos_address,source=bis_address

-(Has to be sent from the same bis_addr as the register message to be valid)
+(Has to be sent from the same bis_address as the register message to be valid)

 ## Auto unreg